CoLRev-Environment/search-query/CONTRIBUTING.md

 ## How to contribute

-Thank you for your interest in contributing to the *search-query* package!
+Contributions to the *search-query* package are welcome.
-We encourage you to have a look at our [open issues](https://github.com/CoLRev-Environment/search-query/issues) or open a new one if you encounter an un-addressed problem.
+The [open issues](https://github.com/CoLRev-Environment/search-query/issues) highlight outstanding problems and potential enhancements.

-Here are some guidelines for how to contribute to the package.
+The following guidelines describe how to contribute to the package.

 **Want to implement a new search platform?**

-Right now, the package supports a limited amount of search platforms.
+Right now, the package supports a limited number of search platforms.
-We therefore appreciate help in expanding the package with new platforms.
+Help in expanding the package with new platforms is appreciated.
-If you’re unsure which platform to implement, check our [platform roadmap](https://github.com/CoLRev-Environment/search-query/issues/46).
+The [platform roadmap](https://github.com/CoLRev-Environment/search-query/issues/46) indicates priority areas.

-Our [development documentation](https://colrev-environment.github.io/search-query/dev_docs/overview.html) includes an overview of best practices for implementing a new search platform, along with code skeletons to help you get started.
+The [development documentation](https://colrev-environment.github.io/search-query/dev_docs/overview.html) provides an overview of best practices for implementing a new search platform, along with code skeletons.

 **Found a bug?**

-If you found a bug or encountered any issues while using the package, you can contribute by [opening an issue](https://github.com/CoLRev-Environment/search-query/issues/new).
+Bug reports and other issues can be submitted via [the issue tracker](https://github.com/CoLRev-Environment/search-query/issues/new).
-When possible, include a minimal code example and describe the expected behavior.
+A minimal code example and a description of expected behavior facilitate triage.

 **Running and extending the test suite**

-We use [`pytest`](https://docs.pytest.org/) for testing.
+[`pytest`](https://docs.pytest.org/) is used for testing.
 Tests are located in the `tests/` directory and are organized by functionality (e.g., linting, parsing, platform-specific implementations).

 To run all tests locally: